pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 These paid events will support the low-cost training, event scholarships, free online tutorials, and resources we will continue to create and publish online.

 ## What's next for pyOpenSci - The Road Ahead
-Our next training event is the inaugural pyOpenSci Fall Festival - a week-long event that teaches skills needed to:
+Our next training event is the inaugural pyOpenSci Fall Festival--a week-long event that teaches skills needed to:

 * Write cleaner, more modular code,
 * Package and share code,